Quantcast

 Sveti Stefan, Montenegro

 Life happens to everyone, and it’s important to look after your mental health just as much as your physical health.
 Don’t ignore your depression if/when it comes.
-Sometimes, there will be no cause of it.
+Sometimes, there will be no cause for it.
 Sometimes, you won’t know who to talk to.
 Sometimes, you won’t want anyone to talk to.
 But be sure to do something that’s actively combatting or fighting it.
 You are not above getting help for anything you go through just because your life is coveted or romanticized by others.

 5. Know your privilege and don’t abuse it.